ivankatliarchuk/renovate-gitlab-bot/docs/setting-up-a-new-project.md

 3. Once your MR pipeline runs, review the Terraform Plan job and ensure the changes are expected.

 4. Run the manual Terraform Apply job - this will fork your repo.
 You may need to re-run subsequent pipeline jobs which probably failed due to the fork not existing when they originally ran.
+This job will fail with permission restrictions if triggered roles less than maintainer.
+So [ask a maintainer](https://gitlab.com/gitlab-org/frontend/renovate-gitlab-bot/-/project_members?with_inherited_permissions=exclude) to run it for you in case you are not one.

 5. In the **execute -> Projects -> Your project** job, you can download and check the `renovate-log.txt` job artifact to see that Renovate did what you expected.